amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 | 3 | Arrival | 2016-10-24 00:00:00 | 2 |
 | 3 | Minority Report | 2002-08-02 00:00:00 | 3 |

+Because we specified the `OVER(PARTITION BY tag_id ORDER BY tag_id, created_at DESC)`, the results are partitioned by tag, and ordered both by tag and created_at from newer to older.

-We can see that the results are numbered within the tag_id from newer to older.
-Now we can use it with a CTE and include a condition to only fetch the top 2 of each tag.
+This is closer to what we want, but we only want two of each tag, so let's use it with a CTE and include a condition to only fetch the top two of each one.

 ```sql
 with movies_by_tags (tag_id, name, created_at, rank) as (